, "serverDownMessage":"Internal server error, please try again after some time"

 Tailor-made for women belonging to business families, this programme focusses on their role, and the most significant challenges they face, direct and indirect, with their family business.
 The programme will delve into the effectiveness of a businesswoman, and her contribution to building a long-lasting family business.

-Through a combination of cases, lectures and group exercises, the programme covers topics at the interface of business and family.
+The programme covers topics at the interface of business and family.

 Unique Challenges of Managing Family Businesses

 Family Governance, including entry, career, succession, ownership and rewards

 Women as Family Business Owners, Directors and Executives

 Competitive Strategy of Family Businesses

 Family and Business Leadership

 Next Generation in Family Business

 Successful leadership transition across generations is crucial for family business continuity.
 Family businesses that groom their next generation members from an early age, are usually the ones that thrive through multiple generations.
 Capable, focused and decisive, next-generation members are the biggest asset for a family business.
 Next Generation in Family Business: Getting Future Ready is a programme that helps the next-generation members master the concepts and skills required to navigate through the complexities of a career in family business or organisation they choose to serve.
 The programme will provide a comprehensive perspective of managing a family business and its complexities.
 It will equip you with the essential toolkit of leadership capabilities and skills